LambdaSharp/LambdaSharpTool/Samples/SlackCommandSample/ReadMe.md

 ## Slack Setup

 In order to invoke the Sample API, we need to know the URL.
-The easiest way is to copy the API Gateway base-URL from the λ# tool output after the deployment has completed and append the resource URL path.
+The easiest way is to copy the API Gateway base-URL from the λ# CLI output after the deployment has completed and append the resource URL path.

 Copy the complete URL to the API Gateway endpoint and follow these steps:
 1. Select *Customize Slack* from your Slack client.